 How to improvise on piano

-When improvising on the piano, you don’t follow notes as in sheet music.
-Instead you follow your own ideas.
-You can use your knowledge about scales and chords, but freely, without a given plan or directions.
+When improvising on the piano, you don’t follow written notes as you do in sheet music.
+Instead, you follow your own ideas.
+You can use your knowledge of scales and chords, but freely, without a given plan or directions.
 In this guide you will get some easy tips about piano improvisation.

 Play only on the white keys

-This may be the easiest way to start improvising on the piano: only play on the white keys is rather effortless and it can sound great too.
+This may be the easiest way to start improvising on the piano: playing only on the white keys is relatively effortless and can sound great too.
 The white keys all belong to the C Major Scale, alternately the A Minor Scale (they are relative keys), and therefore you can use all the white keys without any dissonance.

 Major: If you start from a C key with both your hands you will play in Major (try also to end with C and emphasize this note) … It is more fun with some backing music: